-Press and hold the modifier key (in macOS: "control, option or command", in Windows: CTRL) while moving the knobs.
+Press and hold the modifier key (in macOS: "control, option or command", in Windows: CTRL) while left clicking to adjust the knobs or sliders.
+Alternatively, right click when adjusting knobs or sliders without the need for a modifier key.

 Uninstalling P42 Climax